Put us to the test

 Keep it small to begin with

-We recommend starting with just the stakeholders who’ve been involved so far.
+We recommend starting with just the people who’ve been involved in the trial process from the outset.

 Bringing in wider teams too early (especially without context) can lead to confusion.
 People might assume it’s a finished implementation, expect to see a specific piece of information represented a certain way, or misunderstand what’s being shown.